 Hopefully you again said: Jon!
 Dude!
 I need more info!

 Once again, many advertisers worry about the CPC.
 They’re on the right track, but “Clicks” typically include many uneventful things that pad the stats.

 For the purpose of this example, I’m going to assume that all Actions measured here are “Desired” Actions.
 But understand that you may need to sort this out a bit more since depending on the ad you may get Actions that aren’t directly related to success.

 In the example above, Ad #2 is more successful and efficient at driving the desired action.
 But such information is buried — and not displayed within the main Facebook Ads Manager interface.

 Cost Per Desired Action and ROI

 The reason why you want to isolate the Cost Per Desired Action is so that you can measure ROI.
-How many Likes, Conversions, Sales or Leads did you get per dollar spent on your ads?
+How many Likes, ConversionsA conversion is counted whenever a website visitor performs an action that fires a standard event, custom event, or custom conversion.
+Examples of conversions include purchases, leads, content views, add to cart, and registrations.
+More, Sales or Leads did you get per dollar spent on your ads?
 And how much revenue directly resulted?